SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 constituency, the poor, the low waged, take all the bullets, in uncivilized societies.

 You might say, "Well, why didn't they just devalue the PKD manually themselves?"
-The answer is fistly, "Devalue to what?"
+The answer is firstly, "Devalue to what?"
 There's no magic formula for obtaining PKD$\leftrightarrow$USD market stability, they'd risk deflation and hence economic contraction.
 Secondly, the central bankers who are neoclassical or bastard Keynesian, tend to think the markets will correct, they tend to always make the exchange rate